joshhornby/joshhornby.github.io/_posts/2025-06-30-reconsidering-tech-debt.md

 ## Language Shapes Our Actions

 In engineering, the words we use shape how we act.
-"Tech debt" turns engineering problems into financial abstractions.
-That's comforting, but also misleading.

-- If every bit of "tech debt" is just a loan, it implies that paying it off is always worthwhile.
-That's not true.
-Sometimes, the "debt" is simply the cost of learning what works.
-Sometimes it's a relic that doesn't matter any more.

-- The metaphor hides trade-offs.
-Financial debt is straightforward, money is money.
-In software, "debt" ranges from an ugly variable name to an entire architecture that can't scale.
-Bundling these together under one phrase makes prioritisation fuzzier, not clearer.

-- It erases history.
-When we talk about "tech debt", we usually mean "something that should have been done differently".
-But most "debt" was the right decision *at the time*, made under real constraints.
-Today's "debt" is yesterday's pragmatic delivery.
+Calling every problem "tech debt" turns a range of issues into a comforting financial metaphor, but that can be misleading.
+Not all "debt" is equal, sometimes it's just the cost of learning, sometimes it's a relic that no longer matters, and sometimes it hides important trade-offs by lumping small annoyances in with deep architectural problems.
+Most of all, it flattens the story: what we call "tech debt" is often just the result of past decisions made under real constraints.
+Today's "debt" was yesterday's pragmatic delivery, and the metaphor too often blurs that context instead of clarifying it.

 ## What to Say Instead